-In your voice lesson your teacher will help you with correcting your breathing technique to get the best sound possible.
-Voice lessons will help learn how to control your breathing and keep time with with the music, so you are not running out of breath in the middle of the song.
-With your voice teacher you will be able to control the different dynamics in a song while using the correct breath support.
+In your voice lesson, your teacher will help you with correcting your breathing technique to get the best sound possible.
+Voice lessons will help learn how to control your breathing and keep time with the music, so you are not running out of breath in the middle of the song.
+With your voice teacher, you will be able to control the different dynamics in a song while using the correct breath support.

-Voice lessons will help you understand in the different studies in music theory.
-Your voice teacher has a great understanding in music theory and will be able to help you look beyond the main melody of a song and find the subtle background notes.
-With a deeper understanding of music theory it will give you the ability to sing harmonies.
+Voice lessons will help you understand the different studies in music theory.
+Your voice teacher has a great understanding of music theory and will be able to help you look beyond the main melody of a song and find the subtle background notes.
+With a deeper understanding of music theory, it will give you the ability to sing harmonies.

 Taking care of your Voice

-Your voice teacher can also suggest the best foods/drinks to help you keep your vocal cords hydrated.
+Your voice teacher can also suggest the best foods/drinks help you keep your vocal cords hydrated.